Our Database Will Betray Us

 What If Some Databases Return Wrong Data, On Purpose?

-Your relational database makes you a promise: every read returns the most recent, correct version of your data.
+Our relational database makes us a promise: every read returns the most recent, correct version of your data.
 Always.
 No exceptions.
 This promise is called ACID.

 But it comes at a cost.
 To keep that promise, the database must lock rows, check constraints, synchronize every node, and make the entire cluster agree before responding.
 At scale, all of that coordination becomes your bottleneck.